forgo/the-elements-of-web-style/README.md

 As soon as I had set this aspect ratio, my coworkers immediately recognized it was the natural answer to the problem.
 Variations and divisions of the golden ratio can be used similarly to set dimensional styles such as `font-size`, `margin`, `padding`.

-If you were to look at one of my component styles, you will find what might seem like strange values for `em`-based values scattered throughout the site, but there is an actual method to this madness.
-Take note of what some of these numbers represent:
+If you inspect a component style, don't be put off by non-whole `em`-based values.
+There can be an actual method to this madness.
+Take note of what some of these numbers might represent:

 ```
 1.618em ≈ φ (the golden ratio)